 This project is assessing the effects of SLR at 18 different tidal marshes located in California, Washington and Oregon.
 The project team measured elevation, accretion rate, tidal inundation, and plant communities and used ArcGIS models to create comparable datasets across the Pacific coast tidal gradient.
 Marsh SLR response models were developed out to the year 2100 in 10-year increments to assist decision-making by site managers.
-The project leads met often in-person with the land managers to help them understand the products and incorporate results into local planning documents, vulnerability assessments and decision making processes.
+The project leads met often in-person consists of 289 acres of salt marsh on the with the land managers to help them understand the products and incorporate results into local planning documents, vulnerability assessments and decision making processes.